performance-addicts/coding-questions/README.md

 console.table(listAllInlineScripts());
 ```

+4. Pick a favorite website of yours and come up with 3 potential performance optimizations.
+Use any tool or resource you would like to use.

-BONUS 1
+BONUS - Pick One

-Expanding off of question 1, navigate to https://www.stuartweitzman.com.
+1. Expanding off of question 1, navigate to https://www.stuartweitzman.com.
 We would like to modify the function in the first script to list all FIRST PARTY scripts.
 The objects should contain the same details, but the array should only contain scripts that have urls that originate from stuartweitzman.com domain.
 The resulting array should contain no inline scripts either, only scripts that have a src attribute.

 This is a bit tricky and will require you to really look over the DOM and find a pattern.
 If you successfully create the first function, use that function on https://www.stuartweitzman.com and use the list of scripts to see if you can find the pattern.

 hint: Some first party scripts don't start with https://www.stuartweitzman.com or even contain stuartweitzman.com in the url when viewing script tags in the page source or in the elements tab in dev tools.

-BONUS 2

-Use the included folder for a node project.
+2. Use the included folder for a node project.
 Inside index.js you will need to create a function that calls an external API.
 The API key will be included in a .env file.
 You can use a package like [node-fetch](https://www.npmjs.com/node-fetch) or [axios](https://www.npmjs.com/package/axios) to fetch data from the API.

 We will be using the Rigor Synthetic Monitoring API for this task.
 Rigor is a monitoring tool that allows us to capture performance metrics in a controlled setting.
 Tests are set up simulating different devices, network speeds, and other factors and are run many times per day to create a baseline trend of how a site performs.